holokit/holokit-unity-sdk/README.md

 # HoloKit Unity SDK

-[HoloKit](https://holokit.io/) is an Augmented Reality(AR) headset that transforms your iPhone into a powerful stereoscopic AR device.
+[HoloKit](https://holokit.io/) is an optical see-through mixed reality headset that transforms your iPhone into a powerful stereoscopic AR device.
 With the HoloKit Unity SDK, developers can create immersive AR experiences in Unity, which can be viewed with HoloKit headset.

 The SDK currently provides three core features: